Updating Your Mid-Century House?

 Americans produced more food than they could eat, more clothing than they could wear, more steel than they could use, and pumped more than half of all the world's oil.

-Thirteen million American men and women had returned from wartime military service, restarting lives that had been on hold since the Japanese navy attacked Pearl Harbor in 1941.
 There were a record number of marriages in 1946 and again in 1947, resulting in a record number of births – the beginning of the Baby Boom generation.

-Young couples with infants were living above garages, in spare rooms, in tiny apartments with their parents.
 Returning veterans were forced to live in their cars.
-The government erected temporary veterans shelters to ease the problem in especially overcrowded areas.
+The government erected temporary veterans shelters to ease the problem in especially overcrowded areas but it was not nearly enough.

 The GI Bill